P-riyanka-prasad/Techveda/README.md

 # More Details
  Education
 This documentation includes the features to be implemented and the sequence of tasks to be performed.
 You may checkout the items.

 - [ ] Design of website
-- [ ] Chatbot
 - [ ] Front end
 - [ ] Back end

 # Features implemented
--
-- Implemented the Agora API for vedio conferrencing
-- Have Registrating Feature
--

-# Features included
-- Index page:
+-  Home page

-- Dashboard :
+-  Explore
-- Profile :
+-  Doubts
-- About us: About the Company
-- Chatting section :
+-  Channel

 # Tech Stack